holgerjs/documentation/Test_AWS_Session_Manager.md

 **The steps in this document can be used to test AWS Systems Manager Session Manager functionality through VPC Endpoints using a simple setup based on terraform.
 The code samples are solely for testing and learning purposes and should not be used in production environments.**

+**Once testing is finished, the corresponding resources that were deployed throughout the testing should be removed in order to avoid costs.**

 The terraform code snippets can be used to deploy the following resources:

 - 1 VPC, including one public and one private subnet, one route table and the corresponding subnet associations.